Clouseau: Does your dog bite?

 Clouseau: Yes, I know that!

-Clouseau: A beekeeper who has lost his voice, a cook who thinks he's a gardiner, and a witness to a murder.
-Oh, yes.
-It is obvious to my trained eye, that there is much more going on here than meets the ear.
+Clouseau: A beekeeper who has lost his voice, a cook who thinks he's a gardener, and a witness to a murder.

 Clouseau: I was known as the Pavlova of the parallels.
 Oh, yes.